CodingwithIITian007/100-days-of-code/log.md

 **Today's Progress**: Success!
 Just solved Toll Cost Digits on HackerRank.
 Can you complete the challenge? (https://hr.gs/ddfbab)

 **Thoughts**: No Bakwaas Seedhi Code bass lol!

+### Day 49: March 27, 2022

+**Today's Progress**: Success!
+Just solved Absolute Permutation on HackerRank.
+Can you complete the challenge? (https://hr.gs/eeccaa)

+**Thoughts**: It suits with Spotify Coding playlists, 3cheers !